 - Special Fee:

 Course DescriptionCovers music theory as exhibited in the works of the great composers of the 17th and 18th centuries.
 Includes notation, pitch, meter, tonality, modality, harmony and diatonic function.
 Basic music analysis focusing on harmonic function and figured bass notation.
 Includes written composition.
 Part one of three-term sequence.
 MUS 111C recommended for music transfer students.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Addendum to Course Description

 Students will receive basic instruction in MIDI and computer skills to facilitate learning and the completion of compositions.

 Upon successful completion students should be able to:

 Exhibit developing musicianship (good tone production, stylistically proper phrasing, execution of dynamics and articulations) by beginning the application of the components of music theory through musical expression.

 Attain musical literacy in order to consciously observe the musical practices of the masterworks of the western world through listening, harmonic analysis and basic music composition in order to appreciate simultaneously the uniqueness of a work, its origins and precedent, its potential as an influence and inspiration on other works, and its relationship to a particular cultural moment.